The 15 best zoos in the Netherlands

 Sea Life, Scheveningen (open all year)

-Just like, Sea Aquarium, Sea Life is a huge aquarium.
-It is located in Scheveningen (The Hague).
+Just like, Sea Aquarium, Sea Life Scheveningen is a huge aquarium located close to The Hague.
 Sea Life contains lot of fish species, but also rays, sharks, otters and sea turtles.

 GaiaZoo, Kerkrade (open all year)